NikolaDucak/caps-log/README.md

 On a line with an emoji drawn, it shifts all other chars to right by a place.
 - it's not that pretty to use in small terminals, it is usable, but it's best when whole calendar is visible.

+# Get it
+It's available on snap store, you can get it with `snap install caps-log` however the preffered way, for now, is building and installing manualy (see the 'Building & installing' section bellow).
+That's due to the snap confinement forcing the use of `xdg-open` command which, when opening a log file, always prompts the user to ask if they are sure they want to do that.
+That can be annoying, manual build uses $EDITOR command by default, it is possible to force it to use `xdg-open` by configuring the CMake build with '-DCAPS_LOG_SNAP_BUILD=On' set.

 ## Keybindings
 - `tab` or `shift + tab` =  switch focus between calendar and menus
 - `hjkl` or arrow keys = for navigating within calendar or menus